pgiacalo/PCB_Reverse_Engineering_Tool/docs/TECHNOLOGY_STACK.md

 ## Overview

-The PCB Reverse Engineering Tool is a modern browser-based single-page application (SPA) that enables users to reverse engineer printed circuit boards by tracing connections, placing components, and generating KiCad-compatible netlists.
+The PCB Reverse Engineering Tool is a modern browser-based single-page application (SPA) that enables users to reverse engineer printed circuit boards by tracing connections and placing components.
 The application runs entirely client-side in the browser, leveraging modern web technologies to provide a responsive, interactive drawing experience with no backend server requirements.

 This document outlines the core technologies, frameworks, and tools used to build and deploy the application.